 The Husqvarna scooter features a two-tone white-black bodypaint with small fluorescent green stripes on the front apron and grab handles.
 Grey wheels, signature round LED headlamps, tall windshield and thin LED turn indicators are some signature Husqvarna design touches that we believe would not miss out.

 The Chetak electric scooter’s motor generates 4 kW and 16 Nm of torque.
 The Husqvarna electric scooter is expected with the same electric motor and its air-cooled battery pack, an IP67-rated 3 kWh unit.
 The initial plan was to offer a 10 kW motor as well in this model, but looks like Husqvarna would stick with a lower output to achieve a competitive price.

 The Chetak’s premium cousin has a very different design language with sleek body panels and disc brakes at both ends while features like DRLs, an all-digital console, mobile phone connectivity and LED lighting are expected additions, at least on the top-end models.
 We assume that the primary markets for the electric scooter would be in the European region where the Husqvarna brand is well established.
 Pierer Mobility does not mention a modular battery system for the first Husqvarna electric scooter, so it is safe to assume that riders would have to use it like the Chetak, charging it from a wallbox.

 Husqvarna electric scooter release date

-Production would take place alongside the Chetak in India, and we expect to see the model roll-out in 2021, taking guidance from the investor presentation which states that development of a common 48 volt electric two-wheeler platform in the power range 3 to 10 kW is planned for serial production in India.
-Pierer Mobility says that a strategic initiative for 2021 is the extension of electrical product lineup (4-10 kW) in the low voltage range (48 V) by further models.
+Pierer Mobility plans to begin the sales of the Husqvarna electric scooter in 2022.
+The COVID-19 pandemic has delayed the launch by a year.
+Production would take place alongside the Chetak in India, taking guidance from the investor presentations which state that development of a common 48 volt electric two-wheeler platform in the power range 3 to 10 kW is planned for serial production in India.

 Husqvarna electric vehicles & Indian launch